skip-mev/connect/providers/base/README.md

 * Implementing the oracle `Provider` interface directly just by inheriting the base provider.
 * Having the provider data available in constant time when requested.

 Each base provider implementation will be run in a separate goroutine by the main oracle process.
-This allows the provider to fetch data from the underlying data source asynchronusly.
+This allows the provider to fetch data from the underlying data source asynchronously.
 The base provider will then store the data in a thread safe map.
 The main oracle service utilizing this provider can determine if the data is stale or not based on result timestamp associated with each data point.

 The base provider constructs a response channel that it is always listening to and making updates as needed.
 Every interval, the base provider will fetch the data from the underlying data source and send the response to the response channel, respecting the number of concurrent requests to the rate limit parameters of the underlying source (if it has any).